Stay on top of your personal finances

 Some do from time to time.
 Some say they never check them.

-January is a good time to take a deep breath and peek through your fingers at your bank and credit card statements to work out your weekly or monthly income and expenses.
+Time to take a deep breath and peek through your fingers at your bank and credit card statements to work out your weekly or monthly income and expenses.

 Write down a list of all expenses for things you absolutely need and what they cost.